ONSdigital/dp-developer-site/static/retirement/index.md

 ## Timeline of the end of life process

-1. Formal agreement is put in place internally that an API is due to reach it's end of life and should be sunsetted
+1. Formal agreement is put in place internally that an API is due to reach its end of life and should be sunsetted
 2. Migration guide and/or blog post detailing sunset and retirement published
 3. [Sunset headers](#how-will-users-know-an-endpoint-is-being-sunsetted) are put on API endpoints that are affected
 4. End of life date is reached